blongho/worldCountryData/README.md

 ### Countries and their iso alpha values
-All country names were download from [Geonames](https://www.geonames.org/countries/) using a Python project written by this author.
+All country names were download from [Geonames](https://www.geonames.org/countries/) using a Python project written by [Bernard Longho aka @blongho](https://github.com/blongho/).
 Check it out [Countries data by blongho](https://github.com/blongho/countries)

 ### Getting different dimensions of the flags